 • Thursday is the mellowest day, with the crowds and events ratcheting up throughout the weekend.
 Saturday and Sunday at the big waterfront stages you can expect wall-to-wall people.
 Go early in the day, and even the waterfront is manageable.

-• Our favorite stages were the smaller ones, especially the Jazz Stage in Jackson Square with its lovely grassy lawn surrounded by billowing white tents of our favorite food vendors, and the Zydeco Stage on Decatur Street (with the lovely courtyard of the National Historical Park French Quarter Visitor Center available for a shady, quiet respite from the crowds and a bathroom that’s not a porta-potty being used by thousands.
-Shhh.
-Don’t tell!).
+• Our favorite stages were the smaller ones, especially the Jazz Stage in Jackson Square with its lovely grassy lawn surrounded by billowing white tents of our favorite food vendors, and the Zydeco Stage on Decatur Street.
+There’s a lovely courtyard in front of the National Historical Park French Quarter Visitor Center available for a shady, quiet respite from the crowds and a bathroom that’s not a porta-potty being used by thousands.
+(Shhh.
+Don’t tell!)

 • Wear a broad-brimmed hat or bring an umbrella for sun protection.
 There’s not much shade at many of the pavilions, especially those along the waterfront.

 • Bring a folding chair and set it up in a prime location early in the day.
 You can wander away at any time and come back when you’re ready.
 If your chair is unoccupied, someone will likely enjoy it while you’re away, but no one will take issue when you return.
 Locals told us this is expected; it’s all part of the neighborly vibe.

 • Don’t miss just wandering the streets of the French Quarter.
 You’ll find plenty of entertainment—and fabulous musicians—on every corner.
 It’s also a delight to escape into an open-air coffee shop and watch the crowds go by.